The semiclassical zeta function for geodesic flows on negatively curved manifolds

 \subsection{The projection operator $\cT_0$ and its lift}

 We next consider the lift $\cT^\lift_0$ of the projection operator $\cT_0$ defined in (\ref{eq:TzeroLift}).
-Recall from Corollary \ref{cor:Tzero} that the kernel of the operator $\cT_0^{\lift}$ concentrate around the trapped set $X_0$ if we view it through the weight $\mathcal{W}^{r,\sigma}$.
-The following two lemmas are direct consequences of this fact (and Lemma \ref{lm:multiplication}).
-We omit the proofs since they are straightforward. \begin{Lemma} Let $\sigma,\sigma'\in \Sigma$.
+Recall from Corollary \ref{cor:Tzero} that the kernel of the operator $\cT_0^{\lift}$ concentrates around the trapped set $X_0$ if we view it through the weight $\cW^{r,\sigma}$.
+The following two lemmas are direct consequences of this fact and Lemma \ref{lm:multiplication}.
+We omit the proofs since they are straightforward.
+(Similar statements and their proofs can be found in \cite[Lemma 5.1.6, Lemma 5.3.1]{FaureTsujii12}.) \begin{Lemma} Let $\sigma,\sigma'\in \Sigma$.
 There is a constant $C_\nu>0$ for each $\nu>0$ such that